 For dry etching in wafer fabrication the reaction chambers vary a lot in their geometrical configuration, pressure range, radio-frequency coupling mode, and gaseous etchants.
 Fluorine-containing molecules such as CF4, SF6, NF3, and CHF3 are normally employed for plasma-based dry etching of silicon dioxide (Fig. 1).
 Other gases such as O2, Ar, and He can be added, for example, for heat transfer, plasma stabilization, and enhanced ionization.
 Typical etch rates for the oxides are in the range of several hundred nanometers per minute.

-Some of the advantages of dry etching are its capability of automation, reduced material consumption, the ability to use different etch gases with very different process settings in the same tool with little to no hardware change over time.
-This process is also performed away from the operator in the vacuum chamber producing a condition of good industrial hygiene.
-Dry etching (e.g., plasma etching) chemistry disposal costs less and is easier to dispose of the by-products compared to wet etching.
-Some of the disadvantages of plasma etching: typically it is a batch process, and it is performed in a vacuum chamber.
+Some of the major advantages of dry etching are its capability of automation, reduced material consumption, the ability to use different etch gases with very different process settings in the same tool with little to no hardware change-over time.
+Also, dry etching can be performed remotely, away from the operator, in a vacuum chamber, reducing health and safety risks.
+In addition, dry etching chemistry disposal costs less and is easier to dispose of the by-products compared to wet etching.

 To learn more about etching, check out our eBook titled "Plasma Etching and Cleaning Strategy for Better Product Quality."